 Broadhempston Village Primary School is committed to safeguarding all members of the school community and our visitors.
 The school's procedures operate in line with the Devon and Torbay Safeguarding Children Board and Department of Education statutory guidance.
 The school is committed to cooperating fully with other agencies on matters relating to child protection.
 If you have any concerns about the welfare of the students please report them immediately to the designated safeguarding lead.
 Broadhempston Village Primary School Child Protection and Safeguarding Policy is available on the school website and by request at the school office.
 This policy operates as part of a wider suite of welfare policies.

-Mr Daniel Turner - Head of School - Designated Safeguarding Officer (DSL)
+Mr Daniel Turner - Academy Head - Designated Safeguarding Officer (DSL)

 Miss Hannah Nicolson - Deputy Safeguarding Officer